-We do this by working with developers and the private sector to:
+We do this by working with developers, off-site manufacturing suppliers and the private sector to:

 - increase the speed of developers bringing homes to market

-- increasing the number of affordable homes developers include in their developments
+- increase the number of affordable homes developers include in their developments

-- integrating affordable housing into major urban development or regeneration projects
+- work with innovative companies that use modern factory building techniques, to increase capacity and reduce costs to integrate affordable housing into major urban development or regeneration projects

-- making these homes available exclusively to eligible buyers
+- make homes available exclusively to eligible KiwiBuild buyers

-- supporting developers and connecting them with eligible KiwiBuild buyers.
+- supporting developers to sell homes and connecting them with eligible KiwiBuild buyers.

-KiwiBuild homes are supplied by developers and builders, assisted and supported by KiwiBuild.
+KiwiBuild homes are built by developers and builders, assisted and supported by KiwiBuild.